How to Hire Like the Big Guys: Building Company Culture

-It takes a lot of heavy lifting to make a multi-million and multi-billion dollar organization run.
+It takes a lot of heavy lifting to make a multi-million (or multi-billion dollar) organization run.
 Jumbo employers need big software solutions and complex delivery systems just to address their human capital management needs.
-Or as I prefer to call it, their people and culture needs.
 Their price tag runs upwards of $500k/year…ouch!
-The good news for small and medium-sized businesses is there are plenty of solutions and approaches that you can take that give you the people advantage that you need without the jumbo price tag.
+The good news for smaller businesses is there are plenty of solutions and approaches that you can take that give you the people advantage that you need without the jumbo price tag.
+It’s all about building company culture.

 Don’t confuse culture with internal marketing